 In addition to making all of the lifestyle changes to address my Hashimoto’s, I also spent about a year taking DHEA, an adrenal hormone supplement (often touted as the youth hormone) that has been clinically shown to reduce thyroid peroxidase antibodies and address premature ovarian failure.

 I took the actual DHEA supplement and the 7-Keto version as well.
 Please note: DHEA and 7-Keto, while available over the counter in some countries, are potent hormones.
 Women generally benefit from lower doses, anywhere from 1-30 mg per day, and may experience adverse reactions such as skin breakouts.
 This hormone can turn into estrogen in the body, so it’s not indicated for people with a history of estrogen fueled tumors.
-I’ve written about this hormone in my two books, Hashimoto’s: The Root Cause and Hashimoto’s Protocol, but due to some of the risks, I recommend working with a practitioner when taking it.
+I’ve written about this hormone in my two books (Please note: These are paid Amazon affiliate links.
+I earn a small commission from each sale, to help support the Thyroid Pharmacist mission.), Hashimoto’s: The Root Cause and Hashimoto’s Protocol, but due to some of the risks, I recommend working with a practitioner when taking it.

 I have been ovulating regularly since 2012 and all of my remaining symptoms of POF vanished over time!
 I was able to get Hashimoto’s in remission in 2013.

 The lifestyle changes you’re making for Hashimoto’s are going to help your body become healthier overall.
 Fertility (during childbearing years) is a sign of health, and the healthier you are, the easier for you it will be to conceive and have a healthy pregnancy!